denevell/Natch-Android/README.md

 * Task: Add robolectic
 * Task: Should start unit testing
 * Task: Start ui testing
+* Task: EditText which automatically hides the keyboard

 ### Stories (Numbers relate to classes names in the uiTests dir)